mike0609king/c-conventions/README.md

         - memory mapped I/O peripheral register set
         - global variable used by interrupts
 - Use keywords like `goto`, `continue` and `break` only if truly necessary and always comment them to make clear why you use them.
+Continue and breaks are okay if they are at the beginning to check certain conditions.
-- Don't use `register` and `auto`.
+- Don't use `register`.

 ## Bit operations
 - If integer size matters use fixed-width integer types.
 This is also the